AdaCore/gnatstudio/docs/users_guide/vcs.rst

 might be to click on the VCS status icon at the bottom of each editor.

-In all of these cases, GPS will change which windows are displayed on the screen.
+In all of these cases, GNAT Studio will change which windows are displayed on the screen.
 It will preserve your editors, but close all other views, and instead show the following: